J-A-T-T/LVO-EEG/README.md

 5. train_eegnet.py: Train a EEGNet on EEG data only
 6. train_lstm.py: Train a LSTM on EEG data only

+# How to train ML models
+1. In the root directory run python models/SVM_.py or python models/GP.py or python python models/RF_.py or python models/XGBoost.py
+2. Select the option for the prepreocessed EEG data you want to use

 # Results
 Please take a look at the table [here](https://docs.google.com/spreadsheets/d/1xypKoyjERM7am8Do1qPqB_lr5vn0G-QxFHnlWegXSWY/edit#gid=0)